DanielShevchyk/IgniteStrava/README.md

 This is a Strava project built in Ignition.
 Oauth Secrets managed in 8.3 embedded secrets.
 Currently pulls Strava API v3 data within ignition scripting.
-Able to decode and visuallize polyline into generic leaflet map component in its current state.
+Able to decode and visualize polyline into generic leaflet map components in its current state.
-Ultimate goal is to have it become a exchange project that can be easily configured for anybodies account.
+Ultimate goal is to have it become an exchange project that can be easily configured for anybody's account.
   - Design considerations are shaped off this point.
 Plus, API limitations that strava has for the free account.
-Alot of tag creation/storage for data because of these two points.
+A lot of tag creation/storage for data because of these two points.

 <img width="1582" height="1030" alt="image" src="https://github.com/user-attachments/assets/8b2cab28-56a6-4571-afd2-ad73b3203141" />